docker-taiga/taiga/README.md

 - `RABBIT_PASSWORD` - RabbitMQ password.
 Default is same as `rabbit::RABBIT_PASSWORD`.
 - `RABBIT_VHOST` - RabbitMQ virtual host name.
 Default is same as `rabbit::RABBIT_VHOST`.

----

-- `STARTUP_TIMEOUT` - Time to wait for databse to become ready before creating schema and importing default data.
-Default is 15s.

 ## Configuration

 By default configuration volume is `./conf` with config files `./conf/back/config.py` for backend, `./conf/front/config.json` for frontend and `./conf/proxy/nginx.conf` for reverse proxy.
 Generated config files are placed here on first run and can be modified to specify e.g. SMTP server configuration.